Kitchen Zones

 How to use zones to organize your kitchen

 Before you can start organizing the areas in your kitchen, you will first want to decide what zones you will have.
-There is one thing to remember here, no two kitchens are exactly alike.
-The activities we do in our kitchen will be different than yours, and for that reason, you will want to make a list that fits you and your family.
+One thing to remember here: no two kitchens are exactly alike.
+The activities we do in our kitchen will be different than the activities you do in yours.
+You will want to make a list that fits you and your family.

 Common Kitchen Zones: